nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools (NRT)
 ### What ?
-It is another open-source modular auto-rigger written for Autodesk Maya in Python.

-There are a few great auto-rigger tools available freely online.
+There are a few great auto-rigging tools available freely online.
 As a rigger I'm interested in building my own.
-I have scripted a few autorigs in Maya with MEL and in 3dsMax with maxscript.
-I have a few applications written for shotgun in Python but I've been longing for applying it in rig creation.

-One cool thing I learn throughout the development is the use of custom framework.
-Thanks to the Udemy course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b> by Nick Hughes, my code is more concise, faster to read, and independent on PyMEL.
+One thing I learn throughout the development is the use of custom framework.
+Thanks to the Udemy course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b> by Nick Hughes, I learn to write codes that is more concise, easier to read, while independent on PyMEL.

-For example, the lines below generate all utility nodes and connections, but read like expression.
+The lines below generate all utility nodes and connections, and read like expression.

 ```python
 # ---------------